-Also known as wild peach, the Quandong is a tart tasting fruit rich in antioxidants and assorted nutrients and high in Vitamin C. The kernels are edible with antibacterial properties and the local Indigenous have used these as a source of food and medicine.
+Also known as wild peach, the Quandong is a tart tasting fruit rich in antioxidants and assorted nutrients and high in Vitamin C. Quandongs are endemic to Australia and thrive in the Central Deserts and Southern parts of Australia, especially South Australia.